syncthing/syncthing/users/config.rst

     When scanning for UPnP devices, wait this long for responses.

 urAccepted
-    Whether the user as accepted to submit anonymous usage data.
+    Whether the user has accepted to submit anonymous usage data.
 The default, ``0``, mean the user has not made a choice, and Syncthing will ask at some point in the future. ``-1`` means no, a number above zero means that that version of usage reporting has been accepted.